seqan/seqan3/doc/tutorial/10_sam_file/index.md

 \snippet doc/tutorial/10_sam_file/sam_file_read_cigar.cpp main

-## Reading the CIGAR information into an actual alignment
+## Transforming the CIGAR information into an alignment

+In SeqAn, we represent an alignment as a tuple of two `seqan3::aligned_sequence`s.

-In SeqAn, the conversion from a CIGAR string to an alignment (two seqan3::aligned_sequence's) is done automatically for you.
+The conversion from a CIGAR string to an alignment can be done with the function `seqan3::alignment_from_cigar`.
-You can access it by accessing seqan3::sam_record::alignment from the record:

-\snippet doc/tutorial/10_sam_file/sam_file_alignments_without_ref.cpp main

-In the example above, you can only safely access the aligned read.

-\attention The **unknown** aligned reference sequence at the first position in the alignment tuple cannot be accessed
-           (e.g. via the `operator[]`).
-It is represented by a dummy type that throws on access.

-Although the SAM format does not handle reference sequence information, you can provide these information to the seqan3::sam_file_input which automatically fills the alignment object.
-You can pass reference ids and reference sequences as additional constructor parameters:

-\snippet doc/tutorial/10_sam_file/sam_file_alignments_with_ref.cpp main
+You need to pass the reference sequence with the position the read was aligned to and the read sequence:

+\include snippet/alignment/cigar_conversion/alignment_from_cigar_io.cpp

 The code will print the following:
-\include doc/tutorial/10_sam_file/sam_file_sam_record.err
+\include snippet/alignment/cigar_conversion/alignment_from_cigar_io.err

 \assignment{Assignment 2: Combining sequence and alignment files}